 Although I’ve highlighted many hurdles to reaching out for help, if you or someone you know is suffering in an abusive relationship, please find the courage to call the National Domestic Violence Hotline at 1-800-799-7233 or you can text 1-800-787-3224.
 You’re not alone, and there is help.

-Trauma Counseling for Domestic Violence Victims in Columbus, Ohio
+Trauma therapy columbus ohio for Domestic Violence Victims

 At Blue Boat Counseling, we specialize in anxiety treatment, depression counseling and trauma therapy.
 If you decide you’re in need of a high quality counseling practice in the Columbus, Ohio area, please reach out and contact Blue Boat Counseling today.
 Our skilled mental health therapists specializing in trauma can help you through this trying time and help you be you.